 We have talked about this previously, but the easiest way to understand it is to remember that each website is stored on a server, and each server sits in a specific location.

 Now, if the visitor to the website lives on the other side of the world, it will take significantly longer for the website to load for them.

 Cloudflare speeds up your website by keeping a copy of the content in different locations around the world, and so no matter where the visitor is located, they will receive information from the data center that is closest to them, instead of from the physical location of the original server.

 That way, the process is much faster, and the problem of latency is resolved.

-Now, Cloudflare features as many as 155 data centers around the world, which means that users can access any website that is a part of the Cloudflare network at rapid speed, no matter where in the world they might be.
+Now, Cloudflare features as many as 155 data centers around the world (At the time this article was writte), which means that users can access any website that is a part of the Cloudflare network at rapid speed, no matter where in the world they might be.